Brehon Law Commission

 The Brehon Law Commission was established in 1852 to translate the Senchus Érenn, a collection of early Irish legal tracts more commonly known as the Brehon Laws, a corrupted transliteration of the Irish word breatheamuin.
 James Henthorn Todd and Charles Graves had submitted an appeal to the short-lived British Conservative government in 1852.

+Eugene O'Curry and John O'Donovan were appointed as translators.
+Facsimile copies of the original document we're created using the process of anastatic lithography which had been showcased by Samuel Cowell at the Great Exhibition of 1851.
+The commission produced twenty facsimile copies in-house, under a license to use the patent costing £10 a year for three years.
+Some copies were circulated to major libraries and others were cut up to help produce a glossary for those involved in the translation.

 Composition of the Commission

 The Commission started its work on 7th December 1852 with the following members: